 Texas Auto Insurer Sees Rate Increase: What Does it Mean For You?

 Auto insurance rates are increasing in Texas.
 Many drivers are concerned that this could price them out of their current policies or even force them to drop auto coverage completely.
 The Texas Department of Insurance approved the rate increases, which become effective on March 1, 2020, back in November.
 The rate increases will affect commercial and private insurance policies within the Texas Automobile Insurance Plan Association.
 Concerned about being compensated after a car accident?
-The premier Texas personal injury attorneys from Thomas J. Henry Law explain the rate increase in today’s post.
+The premier Texas auto accident attorneys from Thomas J. Henry Law explain the rate increase in today’s post.

 Explaining the Proposed Rate Increases